IOT

 • Insights into ways to further enhance your quality control standard operating procedures (SOPs).

-Major components of a quality plan are stated and defined:
+The major components of a quality plan which must be stated and defined:

-• Responsibility for distribution in terms of which manager or department ensures each step in the process conforms to the companies goals.
+• Responsibility for distribution, in terms of which manager or department confirms each step in the process so the end result aligns with the company’s goals.

 • Process steps and individual procedures for each step in the overall production process.

-• Testing requirements vary by the industry and the amount of government oversight.
-For example, medicines have much more significant oversight than furniture.
+• Testing requirements and the amount of government oversight vary by industry.
+For example, medicines or chemicals have significantly more regulations to comply with than furniture, for example.

-• Methods of tracking changes and modifications, regardless of the cause.
+• Methods for tracking changes and modifications, regardless of the cause.

 • Quality process measurement in terms of value provided by the quality plan.

-The final and most essential components of a quality plan are standards: What practices and procedures must be followed in your quality assurance plan for manufacturing to meet your customer’s needs, demanding requirements, and government oversight?
+The final and most essential components of a quality plan are standards: What practices and procedures must be followed in your quality plan so that manufacturing meets requirements, customer’s needs, and government compliance requirements?

-The Value of SOPs
+The Value of Standard Operating Procedures (SOPs)

-A key part in quality control in manufacturing is having repeatable standard operating procedures (SOPs).
-Each step in every procedure that makes up the entire production process is checked, re-checked and confirmed by workers following it.
-The final test is having a new hire follow a procedure and reviewing their work.
-When the work of new hires is able to meet set production quality control standards, the SOP can be considered a success.
-When it doesn’t, the fault lies with the document, not the worker.
+A key part of quality control in manufacturing is having standard operating procedures (SOPs) that are easily replicated.
+Each step in each procedure making up the entire production process is checked, re-checked, and confirmed by those designated to follow that specific SOP.
+The final test is completed by having a new hire follow said procedure and reviewing their results.
+When the results from a new hire are able to meet set production quality control standards, the SOP can be considered a success.
+When the results do not meet set production quality control standards, the fault lies with the SOP document, not the worker.

-These documents must be user-friendly and written in a way that prevents errors.
-Preventing errors improves quality, reduces waste and when written with input from people involved in the actual manufacturing process, boosts efficiency.
+These documents must be user-friendly and written in a way that is easy to follow and leaves little room for errors.
+Preventing errors via SOPs improves quality, reduces waste, and when written with input from people involved in the actual manufacturing process, boosts efficiency.

 The Role of Quality Assurance

-In manufacturing, quality assurance (QA) refers to “the processes manufacturers utilize as part of a quality management system to maintain consistent, expected quality levels on the items they produce,” according to Machine Metrics.
+In manufacturing, quality assurance (QA) encompasses the practices that manufacturers employ within a quality management system to uphold expected levels of consistent quality for the items they create.

-When paired with QC, QA works to ensure customers receive products that meet specific standards in terms of defects and tolerances.
-QA is a proactive method that works with team training, defining processes, writing SOPs and selecting the right tools for each job.
-QC looks at the results and determines if a product passes or fails.
+When paired with quality control, quality assurance works to ensure customers receive products that meet specific standards, in terms of defects and tolerances.
+QA is a proactive method that works via employee training, defining processes in written SOPs, and selecting the right tools for each job.
+QC looks at the results from QA and determines if a product passes or fails.

-Having effective quality control and quality assurance plans, plus quality auditors to ensure standards are met, results in:
+Effective quality control and quality assurance plans, combined with quality auditors ensuring standards are met, results in cost savings, boosted efficiency, and boosted customer satisfaction.

-Role of Quality Assurance
+Figure 1: The Role of Quality Assurance

 • Cost savings in terms reduced waste

-• Efficiency boosts, such as using equipment more effectively
+• Using equipment more effectively boosts efficiency

-Quality standards vary by the industry though one of the most common is ISO 9000.
-ISO 9000 is a set of international quality standards covering many different industries and approaches within them.
+Quality management standards vary by the industry, though one of the most common is ISO 9000.
+A set of international quality standards, ISO 9000 covers many different industries and approaches.

-Book a free consultation to learn about the best practices in quality control.
+Book a consultation to learn about the best practices in quality control.

 Quality Management Systems